fsharp/fslang-design/FSharp-4.5/FS-1053-span.md

 "ByRefLike" structs are stack-bound types with rules like `byref<_>` and `Span<_>`.
 They declare struct types that are never allocated on the heap.
 These are useful for high-performance programming as you get a set of strong checks about the lifetimes and non-capture of these values.
-They are also potetnially useful for correctness in some situations where capture must be avoided.
+They are also potentially useful for correctness in some situations where capture must be avoided.

 * Can be used as function parameters, method parameters, local variables, method returns